Vontei/notes/week06/06_lectures/js-ajax-apis/README.md

 - explain what AJAX stands for
 - write code that grabs JSON data from an API and does something with it
-- write syntactically valid AJAX calls using the jQuery methond `$.ajax`
+- write syntactically valid AJAX calls using the jQuery method `$.ajax`
 - describe what happens when `$.ajax` is invoked - that it takes an object as an argument, that it makes an HTTP request, that the `then` functions fire on a 200 response, that the error functions fire on non-2xx responses
 - write AJAX calls that send form parameters from an object
 - write AJAX calls that send the request body as JSON